matthew-kissinger/Magikarp-Discord-Bot/README.md

 # Magikarp Discord Bot

-Magikarp, the most powerful (and quirky) Discord bot you'll ever meet, powered by OpenAI GPT-4!
+Magikarp, the most powerful (and quirky) Discord bot you'll ever meet, powered by OpenAI API and some python magic.

 ## Features